 Added to the toolkit as part of the June monthly update, this tool seeks to resolve the tension that can arise during challenging circumstances.
 We can become so focused on dealing with the problem and regaining a sense of control that we lose track of what matters most in life.

-It’s no secret that 2020 has had more than its fair share of challenges, so I picked this tool to help you and your clients reconnect with valued living in spite of whatever personal struggles they may be going through.
+It’s no secret that humanity had more than its fair share of challenges recently, so I picked this tool to help you and your clients reconnect with valued living in spite of whatever personal struggles they may be going through.

 Valued Living During Challenging Times helps clients identify whether they have lost touch with personal values in the context of a current challenging life event and realign with those values through valued action.